 Most preschoolers grasp the concept of exchanging money for goods.
 When they hit the store with their hard-earned cash, show them how to read price tags, practice their math and make independent choices.
 This allows them to exercise delayed gratification or get creative about how they spend their funds.

-If they have their eye on a big-ticket item at the store, picking up some extra chores around the house could earn them more money.
-And if they’re open to that idea, you can also introduce them to the concept of using their money to earn more money.
-By investing their earnings in a lemonade stand, your child can multiply their savings.
+Kids between 6 and 10 years old typically understand the difference between wants and needs.
+But advertising is always there to make them want more.
+When a big-ticket item inevitably catches their eye, suggest picking up extra chores that could earn them more money.
+If they’re especially eager, you can also introduce them to the concept of using their money to earn more money.
+By investing their earnings in a lemonade stand, for instance, your child could multiply their savings.

 High School and Beyond

-It’s important to use the teenage years to talk to your child about the power of compound interest.
-Set up a time for them to meet with your financial advisor and get them started on their path to financial freedom.
-Before you know it, your kid will be off to college and onto adulthood as a financially responsible young adult.
+Talk to them about the power of compound interest.
+Set up a time for them to meet with your financial advisor and give them a head start on their path to financial freedom.
+By instilling financial literacy from a young age, you’re giving your child a true gift of a lifetime.